vipulnaik/contractwork/succession-plan.md

 to the payer whose funds are being administered.
 If funds have already been transferred to Vipul Naik as an intermediary, Vipul Naik's estate will refund the payer.

-As of 2023-11-04, the only other payer for whom work is going on is the Future Fund Regranting Program.
-The original granting entity (the FTX Future Fund) no longer exists, and the money has already been paid out to the worker (Sebastian Sanchez); the only thing left is for him to earn out the money.

-In this case, since the grant was recommended by Pablo Stafforini, administration of the grant should be inherited by Pablo Stafforini.
-Specifically, this means that Pablo Stafforini will review work funded by the grant and make payment decisions.

-If Vipul Naik's digital successor is interested, willing, and able, to continue updating the contractwork repository to reflect Pablo Stafforini's payment decisions, the contractwork repository can be used for this purpose.
-Otherwise, Pablo Stafforini should use the latest state captured from the contractwork repository and keep track of the remaining payments using his own choice of system.

 ## Repository